LtubSalad/voogasalad-ltub/DESIGN.md

 The idea of this is that this makes it easy for the video game designer to define more complex functionalities using basic features, and requiring less hard code. (i.e. instead of having the Tower implement a preset, tower-specific Attacker attribute, we can ask the Tower to check for monsters in range with a RangeChecker, then fire a bullet with SpriteSpawner if it finds something and it's been more than 3 seconds since the last shot.)

 ### Passing Data
-The AttributeDatas that are currently passed to sprites will now allow for the storage of variables aside from strings so that typecasting is reduced.

-The data passed to the game engine will consist of an AuthoredGame class that tracks GeneralModelData, ScreenModelData, and PathData.
+The data passed to the game engine will consist of an DeveloperData class that tracks LevelData, SpriteMakerModels, and GeneralGameData.

 ## Utility: Image Processor
-This should allow the game to take images and trim out the transparent regions.
-Zhiyong is working on this.
+This allows the game to take images and trim out the transparent regions.

-## Original Design
-To represent your design at a reasonably high level and provide an organization to the plan document, break it into modules rather than all the classes you can think of.
-A module is a concept in your program that may be represented by a single class or a group of classes related in some standard way, such as set of subclasses, that has a purpose with regards to the program's functionality and collaborates with other modules.

 Game Engine:
-* Map
-* Tile
 * Screen - the different pages for the view
 * Sprite
 * Model